Warm greetings to you.

 I have specialized in editorial coaching, developmental editing, copyediting, and proofreading for authors who are producing their first books or reestablishing themselves in the middle of their careers.
 I have edited several different genres of fiction for American and British writers like Eleanor Taylor Bland, Vince Flynn, Babette Cole, Janet McDonald, Peter Mayle, Thomas Disch, and Colleen McCullough.

 The short stories and novels that I have edited have appeared in major literary journals, in big 5 trade book publications, and in independent publications.
-The 10 fiction genres that I have edited are literary, young adult, coming-of-age, romance, psychological realism, fantasy, mystery, thriller, horror, and SF.
+The 10 fiction genres that I have edited are literary, young adult, coming-of-age, romance, psychological realism, fantasy, mystery, thriller, horror, and sci-fi.
 Thus, I understand how to edit most kinds of fictional short stories and novels.

 My work for Eleanor Taylor Bland (and other authors) involved editorial coaching across several years.
 This editorial coaching combined examinations of texts with rich person-to-person discussions.
 I provide assistance with executing query letters to gain representation by agents or editors.